 For standard office work and general workstation use, a typical i3 or i5 is usually more than adequate.
 If you are performing more complex calculations, such as CAD design or Photo/Video editing, a higher-end i7 or maybe even i9 processor is worth the investment.
 For a more in-depth article about processors, check out “What’s the difference between Intel’s i3, i5 and i7 processors?“

 5. Do you need a dedicated graphics card?

-In conclusion, there are several considerations when picking out a new PC.
-If you need any assistance, you can always call SandStorm IT at 901-475-0275.
+Hopefully, this information assists you in selecting a new desktop or laptop for you or your business.
+In the event that you need any assistance, you can always call SandStorm IT at 901-475-0275.
 We’ll be glad to assist you in picking out the perfect machine for you or your business!